M66B/FairEmail/FAQ.md

 A spam block list is basically a list of domain names which have been used to send spam or to spread malware.

-The domain name will be resolved into an IP address and after that the IP address will be looked up:
+A spam block list is checked by resolving the domain name of an email address into an IP address and looking up the IP address with a DNS request:

 ```
 example@gmail.com ->